misterjanson/CTF/content/04_CTF/03-page.md

 Although built-in Windows features cannot mitigate this technique FortiEDR does have policies in place to effectively thwart modifying of OS settings.

 1. Click on *Incidents* in the FortiEDR [Central Manager](https://xperts2025.fortiedr.com/)
-2. Click on the incidents for *powershell.exe*.
+2. Click on the incidents for *LockBit.exe*.
 3. Look at the various incidents in the presented event graph to identify an incident showing an attempted change to the registry.

 ![lockbit_incident](lockbit_incident.png?width=500px)